tablelandnetwork/docs/docs/smart-contracts/using-sql-helpers.md

 ## [`toCreateFromSchema`](https://github.com/tablelandnetwork/evm-tableland/blob/b350a363ea3d10bbeb3d3a088e9c27c77c6cae30/contracts/utils/SQLHelpers.sol#L46)

-Form a `CREATE TABLE` statement by supplying the table `schema` and custom `prefix`, which then must be passed to the registry contract's `createTable` method.
+Form a `CREATE TABLE` statement by supplying the table `schema` and custom `prefix`, which then must be passed to the registry contract's `create` method.

 ```solidity
 function toCreateFromSchema(